Dave's Travel Pages

 If you’ve been to Greece before, you are likely to have used Blue Star Ferries.
 This popular company offers the Athens to Chania ferry route for 2021 every other day.

 Blue Galaxy is one of the company’s biggest ferries, at 192 metres long.
-Similarly to the Minoan ferries, it has a selection of places to sit and have a coffee, meal or drink.
+Similarly to other ferries in Greece, it has a selection of places to sit and have a coffee, meal or drink.

 You can read more about it here: Blue Star Ferry